hamidreza-mozhdeh/filter-by-query-string/README.md

 <h2 align="center">Please give me a star if you like it.</h2>

 ## About Filter by query string
 With this package, you can simply use Eloquent scopes to filter the model result by using URL query strings.
-The <strong>advantage of this repository is that you can reuse your scopes in your business logic (Controllers, Services, etc).
+The <strong>advantage</strong> of this repository is that you can <strong>reuse your local scopes</strong> in your business logic (Controllers, Services, etc).
 - It's safe
-- Reusable scopes
+- Reusable local scopes
 - Easy to implement
 - Customizable